State officials conclude investigation into one firm involved in crane collapse

-Washington state authorities have closed its investigation into one of the five companies involved in the South Lake Union construction project where a tower crane collapsed in late April, killing four.
+Washington state authorities cleared one of the five companies involved in the South Lake Union construction project where a tower crane collapsed in late April, killing four.

 The state Department of Labor and Industries said Monday it formally closed its investigation into Seaburg Construction and found no violations, according to spokesman Tim Church.
 The company had provided the personnel that operated the tower crane and wasn’t involved in dismantling it — work that was underway when it collapsed.